“If you don't control your mind, someone else will.” John Allston.

 Agential density and nonphysical/virtual agents

-In the show we discussed the idea of virtual or nonphysical agents, and we cited examples of culture, memes, language or even evolution.
+In the recent show with Riddhi Jain Pitliya we discussed the idea of virtual or nonphysical agents, and we cited examples of culture, memes, language or even evolution.
 Professor Friston was a little bit wary of this idea, preferring to stick with the physical interpretation.

 We can think of virtual agents as having active states and acting on the world, but in a much more diffused and complex way.